Chase Sapphire Preferred® Card

 Selecting between a credit card that offers travel rewards and another that offers cash back rewards can be tricky.
 MoneyGeek responds to some of the most-asked questions to help you decide between Chase Sapphire Preferred Card and Chase Freedom Unlimited®.

-Yes, you can change from Chase Sapphire Preferred Card to Chase Freedom Unlimited®.
+Can you switch from the Chase Sapphire Preferred Card to the Chase Freedom Unlimited®?

 Still Not Sure About These Cards?
 Consider These Options